isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-opossums-carry-rabies.markdown

 , and hang around roadkill - which exposes them to dangerous diseases like rabies.

 So, the question is: do opossums carry rabies?
 **In brief, NO, Opossum/ possums are very unlikely to carry rabies.
-Opossums' body temperature is too low to inhibit the rabies virus compared to other wildlife like foxes, skunks, raccoons, and bats.�**
+Opossums' body temperature is too low to inhibit the rabies virus compared to other wildlife like foxes, skunks, raccoons, and bats. **
 [amazon bestseller="Best Opossums Cages" items="2" template="table"]
 ## Cold Body Temperature - Do Opossums Carry Rabies
 The opossum is just one of the many animals that are immune to rabies.